jordan-yee/kakoune-git-mode/README.md

   buffer to continue editing the message or cancel entirely.
-  - While I've found the quick commit prompt to be more convenient most of the time, I would frequently realize I wanted to add additional details to the commit message body--which can only be done on the commit message buffer-- after already having written a summary at the quick commit prompt.
+  - While I've found the quick commit prompt to be more convenient most of the time, I would frequently realize I wanted to add additional details to the commit message body (which can only be done on the commit message buffer) after already having written a summary at the quick commit prompt.
   - This feature means you don't have to start over with your message if faced with this situation.
-Just press `<esc>, e` to continue editing in the dedicated buffer.
+Just press `<esc>e` to continue editing in the dedicated buffer.

 **Structured Commit Message**